 Tennis elbow is treated both with invasive and non-invasive strategies.
 They include

-- Avoiding activities that require the use of those muscles that have been strained.
+- Avoid activities that require the use of those muscles that have been strained.

 - If some activities are necessary then modify the way that they are performed.